ndarville/style/markdown/README.md

 * Use backticks, `, not tildes, ~.
 * Use them regardless of whether you apply syntax-highlighting; do not indent.
+* Always add a newline around the block.

 ([Syntax support][pre-support].)